 In the United States, death is perceived as a taboo, and therefore mourners have limited participation in the funeral process.
 In many cultures around the world, family and friends are extremely involved in the funeral allowing for more healing and acceptance.

-In the United States our deaths come at at a price to the Earth and all that inhabit it.
+In the United States, our deaths come at a price to the Earth and all that inhabit it.
 Funerals are extremely unsustainable through depleting renewable and non-renewable resources, polluting the air during cremation, and contaminating water during embalming.

 Leaves allows us to acknowledge the transformation from death into new life.
 Made with biodegradable materials, this coffin’s rope has a dye embedded with spores.
 Once the body is buried, fungus grows to speed up the decomposition.
 Most importantly, the fungus eats the plethora of toxins in our bodies so only nutrients go into the soil.
 A tree is then planted above the burial site becoming a beacon of new life.